VidarHUN/coverage-test/backend/README.md

 curl http://localhost:9000/counter
 ```

 It should return with a simple JSON: `{counter: 1}`.
-If you make a new call, the counter value must increase by one.
+If you make a
+new call, the counter value must increase by one.

+### TODO

+- Add a Dockerfile